platformatic/platformatic/docs/guides/packaging-an-application-as-a-module.md

 module.exports = foo
 ```

-Note that the `$id` property of the schema identify the module in our system,
+Note that the `$id` property of the schema identifies the module in our system,
 allowing us to retrieve the schema correctly.
-Given that this schema is what will be used for the configuration file,
+It is recommended, but not required, that the JSON schema is actually
-it's better if this JSON schema is actually published there, so that
+published in this location.
+Doing so allows tooling such as the VSCode
-the VSCode language server will provide autocompletion in that case.
+language server to provide autocompletion.

 In this example, the `schema` adds a custom top-level `foo` property
 that users can use to configure this specific module.